Rondinello

 Frequently Asked Questions

-Can students visit Athens cheaply?
+Can students do Athens on a budget?

 Where should students stay in Athens?